erikdoe/ocmock/CONTRIBUTING.md

 Please remember that OCMock has been around for 10+ years.
 Some of the coding conventions used in OCMock may contradict modern guidelines.
 However, in the interest of keeping the codebase consistent, please respect the conventions used.
 In particular:

+* Use four spaces for indentation.
-* Opening and closing braces always go on a separate line.
+* Opening and closing braces always go on a separate line (except with blocks).
 * No spaces between keywords like `if` and `for` and the following bracket.
 * No underscores for instance variables.
 * OCMock itself (framework and library) does not use ARC; retains and releases must be sent manually.
 The unit tests, however, do use ARC.

+The repository contains a `.clang-format` file in the actual source directory.
+This should get you mostly there.
+Please apply the formatting defined in the config file only to code you add or modify.
+Please do not apply the formatting to entire files as there are still some inconsistencies in parts of the codebase and certain cases are not formatted correctly by clang-format.